-On October 19, we will be hosting our first Dialogue & Conversation in our series about What’s Happening with Behavioral Health in DC at BusBoys and Poets on 5th and K.
+On October 19, we will be hosting our first Dialogue & Conversation in our series about Mental Healthcare Disparities in DC at Busboys and Poets on 5th and K.

 Being healthy is a right not a privilege.
 All too often, though, people of color find that their access to healthcare is not the same as it is for people who are white.
-While some of these disparities can be attributed to income, others are likely based on racial differences.
-People of color may not have the political clout to advocate for themselves, so services for them can be restricted or curtailed.
+And although advances in civil rights have had a significant, and positive, impact, race still remains a significant factor in access to care, the quality of care, and even diagnoses of illnesses.

 On October 19, four speakers will discuss their view of the status of mental healthcare disparity in the District today, who it affects, and why it matters.
 We then look forward to a lively conversation, moderated by Jayne O’Donnell, Health Reporter for USA Today, about how we can raise the bar for better healthcare, especially behavioral healthcare, in our community.

 We hope you’ll join the conversation, become an ally for change, and make a difference in our city!

 This event is FREE – please register by clicking on the button below:

 Please check back here for updates about this event or email development@McClendonCenter.org to stay connected to our latest news and information.